Krutsch/hydro-js/README.md

 returns: `function` that unmounts the new Element

 Accepts the return value of `html` and replaces it with <em>old Element</em>.
 If it is a string, it will be resolved with `querySelector`.
 If there is no second parameter, the Element will be appended to the `body`.
+Use the returned unmount function to detach and clean up the rendered nodes.
+Removing a reactive node directly with native DOM APIs bypasses lifecycle cleanup; stale reactive-node traces are purged on the next update to their source key.

 #### Example